facebook/create-react-app/packages/react-scripts/template/README.md

 ## Supported Language Features and Polyfills

-The project supports a superset of the latest JavaScript standard.
+This project supports a superset of the latest JavaScript standard, which includes async and await.
-In addition to ES6, it also supports:
+In addition to ES2017, it also supports:

 * [JSX](https://facebook.github.io/react/docs/introducing-jsx.html) and [Flow](https://flowtype.org/) syntax.
 * [Class Fields and Static Properties](https://github.com/tc39/proposal-class-public-fields) (stage 2 proposal).